Cameron v Hussain, LV and MIB UKSC 6 — Normal 'service' is resumed for untraced driver cases

 Weightmans' success for MIB in the Supreme Court

-The Supreme Court has handed down an important judgment which restores the normal equilibrium in road traffic compensation claims in the UK.
+The Supreme Court has handed down an important judgment that restores the normal equilibrium in road traffic compensation claims in the UK.
 This equilibrium has recognised that a balance is required which allows a claimant to litigate in the courts against an insurer of an identified vehicle, even if the current whereabouts of the identified driver/user cannot be located, but requires a claim to proceed outside the court process against the Motor Insurers Bureau (‘MIB’) where the offending driver/user of the vehicle is unidentified.
 This equilibrium had been disturbed by the Court of Appeal decision in the case of Cameron v Hussain and LV 1 WLR 657 but the Supreme Court has now restored the previously accepted structure for compensation claims.

 In May 2013, the claimant was injured when her vehicle collided with a Nissan Micra, the cause for the collision being the negligence of the driver of the Micra, who made off without stopping or reporting the accident to the police.
 The driver was not subsequently identifiable, but the claimant argued that, since the registration number of the Micra was known and it was known to have been insured by LV, the claimant should be permitted to proceed against LV as the insurer who had taken a premium for the risks involved, rather than having to pursue a claim against MIB under the Untraced Drivers’ Agreement (UtDA).